guildai/issue-resolution/394-cannot-define-a-dependency-on-a-batch/README.md

 ## Problem

-OP title has evolved a bit - this topic involves using batches to run work and then define a dependency on that batch.

 The goal is to require a batch run as a dependency.
 There's an issue with Guild, as of 0.8.0, that makes this a bit challenging.
 See *Recreating* below for details.